 Talking Industry 4.0 at the Design Engineering Expo

-May 18, 2016 by Andrew Snook Canadian Forest Industries
+By Andrew Snook Canadian Forest Industries

 May 18, 2016 – The future of automation was the focus of keynote speaker Ben Hope’s presentation at the 2016 Design Engineering Expo, produced by Design Engineering Magazine, a sister publication of Manufacturing AUTOMATION.